AzharR11/E-Commerce-Site/README.md

 ## Setup SES

-For the forms on the site to work, SES will need to setup.
+For the forms on the site to work, SES will need to be setup.
+The custom domain name and the company's email address have been verified.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/f0c22993-5d24-4c48-a2ab-63777eae07be)

 ---

 ## Lambda Creation

+### CloudFront Invalidations

 To eliminate the need for manual invalidations each time changes are deployed to the site, a Lambda function will be run.